kibook/s1kd-tools/tools/s1kd-refs/README.md

 and all its dependencies together.

 -U
-Update the address items (such as titles) of matched references from the corresponding object.
+Update the title of matched references from the corresponding object.

 -u
 Show only unmatched reference errors, or unmatched codes if combined